df-stack/C-Projects/README.md

 # C-Projects
-A repository containing projects I did with **C** computer programming languange
+A repository containing projects I created with **C** computer programming languange

 **C** programming is a general-purpose, procedural, imperative (consists of commands for the computer to perform) computer programming language
 Developed by Dennis M. Ritchie in 1972